hashicorp/nomad/website/source/docs/runtime/environment.html.md

 ### Task Directories

-Nomad makes the following two directories available to tasks:
+Nomad makes the following directories available to tasks:

 * `alloc/`: This directory is shared across all tasks in a task group and can be used to store data that needs to be used by multiple tasks, such as a log shipper.
 * `local/`: This directory is private to each task.
 It can be used to store arbitrary data that shouldn't be shared by tasks in the task group.
+* `secrets/`: This directory is private to each task, not accessible via the `nomad fs` command or filesystem APIs and where possible backed by an in-memory filesystem.
+It can be used to store secret data that shouldn't be visible outside the task.

-Both these directories are persisted until the allocation is removed, which occurs hours after all the tasks in the task group enter terminal states.
+These directories are persisted until the allocation is removed, which occurs hours after all the tasks in the task group enter terminal states.
 This gives time to view the data produced by tasks.

 Depending on the driver and operating system being targeted, the directories are made available in various ways.
 For example, on `docker` the directories are bound to the container, while on `exec` on Linux the directories are mounted into the chroot.
-Regardless of how the directories are made available, the path to the directories can be read through the `NOMAD_ALLOC_DIR` and `NOMAD_TASK_DIR` environment variables.
+Regardless of how the directories are made available, the path to the directories can be read through the `NOMAD_ALLOC_DIR`, `NOMAD_TASK_DIR` and `NOMAD_SECRETS_DIR` environment variables.

 ## Meta